android/identity-samples/CredentialManager/README.md

   and SHA for your application.
 * Use your own debug.keystore if needed for signed builds sample project -app testing

 # How to setup your own Glitchme server

 The app sends requests to a server https://credential-manager-app-test.glitch.me/

+Note :

+For the sample app, the server is already setup.
+You dont need to setup another one.
+But if you want to understand how glitchme server works and setup one for you.
+Here are the instructions:

-You are going to work on your own version of the Glitch backend.
+To create your own version of the Glitch backend.
 The backend code uses your Android package and SHA which needs to be updated on the server.

 * Go to the edit page of the website at https://glitch.com/edit/#!/credential-manager-app-test